 “Mexico holds so many special memories for me.
 We’ve had some brilliant nights there and I’m looking forward to making more great memories on this tour.
 We are going to have a huge party together.
 Getting ready to rock Mexico!”

-On October 9th, a couple of weeks after a 7.1-magnitude earthquake hit Mexico City, Paul published the following message on Twitter.
+On October 9, a couple of weeks after a 7.1-magnitude earthquake hit Mexico City, and in anticipation of his concert, Paul McCartney published the following message on Twitter:

 From AFP, October 29, 2017:

 Paul McCartney lifted spirits in quake-hit Mexico at a concert here punctuated with the cry “Fuerza Mexico!”